-Under the direction of the Division Chief of Cardiothoracic Surgery, the Physician Assistant (PA) functions as a patient care provider in the operating rooms, intensive care units, progressive care units and outpatient clinics.
+Under the direction of the Division Chief of Cardiothoracic Surgery, the incumbent functions as a patient care provider in the operating rooms, intensive care units, progressive care units and outpatient clinics.
 The PA plans, implements and evaluates healthcare treatments for cardiac and thoracic surgery patients in the inpatient and outpatient settings.

 The PA also functions as a surgical assistant in the operating room, in the clinics and on the wards, all in coordination with established surgical services.
 Direct supervision will occur by assigned physicians.
 The position requires a strong emphasis on the complete care of the cardiothoracic surgical patient, from pre- to peri- to post-operative settings.
 The incumbent participates in ongoing research and data collection for quality assurance purposes.
 The PA functions as liaison to care coordinators, social workers and nurses.

 Current PA Certification from NCCPA.